Christian faith groups

 beliefs, as written by a member of the Church.
 Two years later, Young Oon Kim moved to

 North America as a Unification missionary to establish a church presence there.
-Many of

 Rev. Moon moved to the United States and started a major recruitment drive.
 A decade